franmerino84/EC-Api-Calculator/README.md

 ## Application usage
 I've built the application as a Web API.
 It can be run through Visual Studio, or well using the command 'dotnet Ec.Api.Calculator.Presentation.WebApi.dll' over the binaries folder.

 I've used Visual Studio 2022, with projects that run over .NET 6, so make sure you have installed the latest version to run it.
-Probably it works over previous IDE, or even the projects can be moved to .NET 6, but I cannot ensure since I haven't tested it.
+Probably it works over previous IDE, but I cannot ensure since I haven't tested it.

 The endpoints and their corresponding body and headers are the same described in the pdf you provided.